josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🧮_sparse_cluster_pathology_microclusters.md

 - low external comparability
 - poor robustness to noise or drift

 Micro-clusters are not inherently wrong.
 They become pathological when systems:

 - assign them narrative meaning
 - treat them as stable types
 - propagate attributes across members
-- or use them in downstream decision-making
+- use them in downstream decision-making

 At that point, the cluster stops being descriptive and starts being *interpretive*.

 ---

-## How micro-clusters are created
+## 🔁 How Micro-Clusters Are Created

 Micro-clusters commonly emerge when: